flyflypeng/hexo_blog_backend/README.md

 # hexo_blog_backend
-This is my hexo blog back_end data, and i use NextT theme!
-Welcome to visit my site: http:// woshijpf.github.io
+This repo is my hexo blog back_end.It's drivered by hexo application and I use NextT theme to decorate my blog！ Welcome to visit my site: http:// woshijpf.github.io!